UWC Procedures

 Within seven days after the UWC accepts the complaint

-Parties’ written objections to
+Parties’ written objections to appointees

-Must be received by the Secretary within five days after
+Must be received by the Director within five days after parties receive notice of the appointees’ names

 The parties’ response to the evidence gathered by the investigator